AaronMikelKey/memory-game-react/README.md

 The game will also keep track of what your highest score is.

-Full list of breeds chosen from akc.org:
+Full list of breeds chosen from wikipedia:
+(Note: There are many more good boyes and girls than just these, I chose this list based on dog breeds I know of personally)

 - [Australian Cattle Dog](https://en.wikipedia.org/wiki/Australian_Cattle_Dog)
 - [Basset Hound](https://en.wikipedia.org/wiki/Basset_Hound)